capitalone/Particle-Cloud-Framework/examples/particle/aws/dynamodb/use_dynamodb/README.md

 # What does this example do?
-- This example creates a dynamodb table, updates it in different ways, then terminates it
+- This example creates a dynamodb table with tags, updates it in different ways, then terminates it